SingularityMan/vector_companion/README.md

 ## Windows

-Windows does not have official support for Flash Attention, but it is impossible to install it.
+Windows does not have official support for Flash Attention, but it is possible to install it.
 This will be a very lengthy and difficult process, so following each step carefully will get you there.

 ### Installing Microsoft Visual Studio Code